VVSOGI/custom-picture-in-picture-chrome-extension-Public-/README.md

 ## Recommandations

 I'm looking for job so it doesn't matter to me, but for those of you who are working, I don't recommend using this feature to watch YouTube videos at work.

+## Issue

+1. If you have an extension that uses the Alt + P, Option + P shortcut before this, you'll need to reset it in the shortcut settings to make it work.